-On July 22, 2022, the Company filed a motion seeking to vacate arbitration award on the grounds that the arbitrator exceeded her authority, that the award was procured by fraud, and that the arbitrator failed to follow procedures established by New York law.
+On July 22, 2022, the Company filed a cross-motion seeking to vacate arbitration award on the grounds that the arbitrator exceeded her authority, that the award was procured by fraud, and that the arbitrator failed to follow procedures established by New York law.
 In particular, the Company averred in its motion that Protrade's witness made false statements in arbitration, and that the arbitrator resolved a claim that was never raised by Protrade and that has no factual basis.

-On October 3, 2022, the court issued a decision granting Protrade its petition to confirm the Award and denying the cross-motion.
+On October 3, 2022, the court issued a decision granting Protrade its petition to confirm the award and denying the cross-motion.

-On November 9, 2022, the Company filed a motion to re-argue and re-plead the arbitration decision based on additional information that was not available during the initial hearing.
+On November 9, 2022, the Company filed a motion to re-argue and renew its cross-motion to vacate the arbitration decision based on newer information that was not available during the initial hearing.
 On the same day, the Company also filed a notice of appeal with the Appellate Division, Second Department.
-The Company expects to continue to vigorously pursue its opposition to the award in all appropriate fora.
+On March 21, 2023, the court denied the motion to reargue and renew.